JACマガジン

 A seminar on coexistence with foreigners for Japanese people is being held: "I'm having trouble getting along with my Vietnamese employees!
 What should I do?"

-JAC holds a "Lecture on Coexistence with Foreigners" with the aim of "Understanding how to work smoothly with foreign staff!"
+JAC holds "Foreigner Symbiosis Courses" with the aim of "understanding to work smoothly with foreign staff!"

-The third lecture on coexistence with foreigners will be held on September 14, 2023, and will be titled "Lecture on Coexistence with Foreigners (Vietnam)" (lecturer: Tomohiko Aoyama).
+The third lecture on Foreign Coexistence on September 14, 2023 will be "Foreign Coexistence Course (Vietnam)" (Lecturer: Tomohiko Aoyama).

-In addition to introducing Vietnam's history, national character, food culture, etc., the seminar also explained things to be careful of and things to keep in mind when actually hosting Vietnamese people.
+In addition to introducing Vietnam's history, national characteristics, and food culture, we also explained the precautions and points to be taken when actually accepting Vietnamese people.

-Participating companies asked questions about the acceptance flow, such as sending agencies and registered support organizations.
+Participating companies asked questions about the acceptance flow, such as sending organizations and Registered Support Organizations.

-Q: I used to employ someone as a technical intern trainee (company-specific type).
-He is currently in his home country, but I would like to bring him back as Specified Skills.
-Regarding obtaining a letter of recommendation on the Vietnamese side, in the past, there was no sending agency because it was a company-specific type, but in the case of Specified Skills, can I obtain one without going through a sending agency?
+Q: I used to employ Technical Intern Training (a company-owned).
+I am currently in my home country, but I would like to call him again as Specified Skills.
+Regarding the acquisition of a letter of recommendation on the Vietnamese side, in the past, it was a company-only type, so there was no sending agency, but in the case of Specified Skills, can it be obtained without going through the sending agency?

-→ In the case of Specified Skills, a recommendation letter must be obtained from DOLAB via the sending agency.
-The same applies to company-specific internships.
+In the case of → Specified Skills, a letter of recommendation from DOLAB is required via the sending agency.
+The same is true for interns who are independent companies.

-→ In the case of overseas invitation from Vietnam, a contract with the sending agency is required to issue a local recommendation letter.
-There are the following types of contract with the sending agency.
+→ In the case of overseas invitation from Vietnam, a contract with the sending organization is required when issuing a local recommendation letter.
+There are the following patterns in contracts with sending agencies.

-As you asked, in the case of ②, the sending organization and the registered support organization can directly communicate with each other.
-However, the implementation differs for each company.
+As you asked, in the case of (2), it is possible for the sending agency and Registered Support Organizations to communicate directly.
+However, the operation is different for each company.

-If you were unable to attend, please be sure to check it out.
+If you were unable to participate, please take a look.

 • The cultural background and other information was concise and easy to understand.